Gentle Live Cell Imaging

 Just like water waves, light waves of a specific wavelength have two principal characteristics: amplitude and phase.
 Amplitude corresponds to light intensity and is the height of the wave, measured from crest to trough.
 Phase describes whether a wave is currently at its crest, in its trough, or somewhere in between.

-By using a phase contrast microscope these distortions or phase-shifts can be observed, making unstained cells clearly visible.
-However, conventional live cell imaging using phase contrast microscopy cannot quantify phase-shifts, only visualize them.
+However, conventional phase contrast microscopy cannot quantify phase-shifts, only visualize them.